 Any collision between a passenger vehicle and a commercial truck has the potential for significant injury.
 However, the most devastating collisions occur when a passenger vehicle strikes a semi head-on.
 These collisions may result in a catastrophic impact on the front of the passenger vehicle that can lead to fatal injuries.
-The seasoned attorneys at Kogan & DiSalvo could help a survivor of a head-on truck crash obtain compensation and justice from the negligent trucker responsible for the collision.
+The seasoned truck accident attorneys at Kogan & DiSalvo could help a survivor of a head-on truck crash in Stuart to obtain compensation and justice from the negligent trucker responsible for the collision.

 You do not have to take on this lawsuit on your own.
 Stuart head-on truck accident lawyers could assist you throughout the process, from evaluating your claim to filing a lawsuit on your behalf.
 With the right legal help, the compensation you need may become a reality.

 What Happens After a Head-On Truck Wreck?

 Head-on collisions between large semis and other motor vehicles can occur on any two-lane road or multilane highway.
 Some crashes may occur when a car attempts to pass a slower-moving vehicle on a two-lane road, only to collide with an oncoming truck.
 In other cases, a careless trucker may drift over the center line into oncoming traffic and strike a passenger vehicle.

 Because of the varying nature of these accidents, there is no presumption that one party or another is at fault.
 Stuart attorneys handling front-end truck accident lawsuits must establish the cause of a crash before moving forward.